leotrax3d/leotrax3d/README.md

 **Learning Programming**

 I'm at the very beginning of learning to code.
-Right now I'm working through Java fundamentals and trying to understand basic programming concepts.
-This GitHub profile will document my learning journey.
+Right now I'm working through Java fundamentals and trying to understand basic programming concepts and Full-Stack Development.

 **What I Know**

 3D printing is where I have real experience.
 I work with FDM printers, design models, and solve practical printing challenges.
-Programming is completely new territory for me.

 ## Active Learning

-- Working through Java basics
-- Learning Git and version control
-- Practicing with small exercises
 - Making mistakes and learning from them

 ## Projects